Our Low-Residency Model

 YEAR TWO:

 ENGL 505: Residency Two.
-Gather with the program faculty and participants on the PLU campus in early August for the 10-day residency.
+Gather with the program faculty and participants on the PLU campus in July for the 10-day residency.
 Substantial reading and preparation will be required in the two months prior to the residency.
 During the residency, each participant will be paired with a faculty mentor for the following year.

 ENGL 512: Second Year Mentorship.
 The participant is expected to submit 5 mailings to the mentor during the year.
 In most cases, the Outside Experience will be completed by a participant during their second year.
 Substantial preparation for the Critical Paper will also begin during the second year.